-- Become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- To become fluent in the fundamentals of mathematics so that pupils develop conceptual understanding with the ability to recall and apply knowledge rapidly and accurately

-- Develop their character, including resilience, confidence and independence, so that they contribute positively to the life of the school, their local community and the wider environment.
+- To develop their character, including resilience, confidence and independence, so that they can contribute positively to the life of the school, their local community and the wider environment

 We have created a spiral curriculum for our learners which covers the full breadth of the national curriculum both at KS3 & KS4.
 The sequencing of our curriculum is carefully planned to ensure students build core mathematical knowledge that is embedded into their long-term memory.